yahya602/SMIT-ML-income-predictor-project/README.md

-# 💰 Adult Income Predictor - ML Classification Project
+# Smart Income Predictor - ML Classification Project

 ## 📌 Project Overview
 This project is an end-to-end Machine Learning Classification system built using the classic **Adult Census Income Dataset**.
 The goal is to predict whether an individual's annual income exceeds **$50,000** based on demographic data (such as age, education, occupation, and hours worked per week).